ppetermann/king23/README.md

 - Peter Petermann <ppetermann80@googlemail.com>

 ## ACKNOWLEDGEMENTS
-- King23 is making use of several opensource components, such as: monolog, twig
+- King23 is making use of several opensource components, such as: monolog, twig, boris
 - King23 is losely based on ideas of Frameworks like Ruby on Rails or Django (but does not use any code of those)
 - King23 is running on PHP (obviously), so some credit to the PHP Project here.